-Q: Are there any time limits that may affect my claim?
+Are there any time limits that may affect my ability to contest a Will?

-A: If you’d like to find out whether a relative of yours has left a Will, you can now use the Probate Registry Online Search facility.
+If you’d like to find out whether a relative of yours has left a Will, you can now use the Probate Registry Online Search facility.
 Provided you have details of your relative’s name and when they died, you should be able to search for their Will, if it has been entered at the Probate Registry.
-If there isn’t a Will, the Probate Registry can also let you know if someone is trying to deal with your relative’s estate within the next six months.
+If there isn’t a Will, the Probate Registry can also let you know if someone is trying to deal with your relative’s estate.